EMCL-Research-ITSecLab/ctf-watcher/README.md

 ### Performance

-1) Life survailance of the Wazuh Manager System resources
+1) Live surveillanc of the Wazuh Manager System resources

 ### Users

-1) Number of current active users aswell as an active user timeline
+1) Number of current active users as well as an active user timeline
-2) All curently active user and from where there are connected
+2) All currently active users and from where they are connected
 3) All commands executed by users.
 Filterable by user.
 Sudo commands are highlighted.

 ### SSH
-1) A life graph tracking the number of successfull, unsuccesfull and suspicious ssh requests
+1) A life graph tracking the number of successful, unsuccessful and suspicious ssh requests

 ### UFW
 1) A list of all active UFW Rules
-2) A List of Blcoked UFW Events
+2) A List of blocked UFW Events

 ### heiDPId
 1) A list of heiDPId flow events.
-Traffic ooutside is highlighted.
+Traffic outside is highlighted.
 2) A list of heiDPId packed events.
-Traffic ooutside is highlighted.
+Traffic outside is highlighted.
-3) Traffic outside is visualised and pinpointed on a world map
+3) Traffic outside is visualized and pinpointed on a world map.

 ## Additional Wazuh Alerts